Tonkpils/snag/README.md

   - go test
 ignore:
   - .git
+  - myfile.ext
 verbose: true
 ```

-will make snag run the commands `echo "hello world"` and `go test`,
+By default, snag will watch all files/folders within the current directory recursively.
+The ignore section will tell snag to ignore any changes that happen
-ignoring changes in the `.git` directory, and returning output on success
+in the `.git` directory and any changes that happen to the `myfile.ext` file.

-through the `verbose` option.
+The script section of the file will be executed when any file is created, deleted, or modified.

 Simply run: